 All accidents (and "near misses") must be reported to either Le Cordon Bleu Administration Office staff, or to a lecturer.

-At Regency Campus first aid kits are located in all work areas and each general area has a first-aid/sick room.
-A list of all first aid officers can be found in each sick room.
-A first-aid room for the Hotel School is located in corridor FC6.
+At Holmesglen's Moorabbin Campus first aid kits are located in all work areas.
+A list of all first aid officers can be found in each first aid kit.